 Resume books make your resume available to employers who are interested in seeking out students from Chicago-Kent who are interested in their area of law or geographic area.
 Some employers have decided to request resume books, rather than posting positions with our office, because they prefer to do a quick scan of student resumes, rather than collecting resumes and cover letters from students over a period of days or weeks.

 - Do I have to participate?

 No, the Resume Books are "opt-in."
 Only students who choose to participate will be included in Resume Books.

 If you do participate, you are authorizing our office to make your resume available to any employer who requests the Resume Books into which you have placed your resume, and you have given our office permission to send your resume in response to a telephone or email request for students interested in a particular practice area or geographic region.
 However, you are not obligated to accept interviews or offers resulting from your participation.

 - How do I participate?

 In Symplicity, click on the "Documents" tab, then click on "Opt-In Resume Book."
 Under your resume of choice, click "Select Resume Books."
 Create a "Label" for your resume (make sure to include your first and last name in the label, such as "John Doe Resume").
 Next, under "Target Opt-In Resume," you will see a drop down list of Resume Books for your class year.
 Select the correct Resume Books and then click on "Submit."

-Please Note: If you have not had your resume reviewed since last spring, you will need to have your career adviser review it before you can opt-in to a Resume Book.
-Your resume can be emailed to your career adviser for this purpose.
+Please Note: If you have not had your resume reviewed since last summer, you will need to have your career advisor review it before you can opt-in to a Resume Book.
+Your resume can be emailed to your career advisor for this purpose.